 Facit calculators work on a similar principle to the more conventional Odhner type pinwheel calculators, but their external appearance and user interface is strikingly different.

 Rather than having an external moving carriage in conjunction with a fixed rotor, Facit machines reverse this arrangement and the carriage is fixed but the rotor moves.
 Numbers are entered into the pinwheels with numbered keys rather than by directly setting the pinwheels by hand.
+The user interface has advantages and disadvantages compared to the Odhner type of machine.
+One advantage is that number entry is quicker and less prone to error; a major disadvantage is that the input register needs to be completely cleared in order to enter a new number, making the machine unsuitable for procedures which rely on iterative modifications to the input (such as Töpler’s square root algorithm).

 Facit machines seem to be less common than Odhners on eBay.
 But Serial Number evidence points to many more Facit machines being made.
 The obvious conclusion is that Facit machines are more fragile or less easy to repair than Odhners, so fewer machines have survived.
-It may also be true that eBay frequency isn’t much of a guide.
-This leads to an interesting question, that is, what is the survival rate for mechanical calculators?
-Is it as much as one per-cent of those manufactured?
-Or is it much less?

 Facit Model TK